 1-2 tsp salt, depending how salty the broth is

 Season the shanks with salt and pepper.
-Heat the lard in a heavy iron pan over medium-high heat.
-Fry the shanks until brown on all sides, about 6 minutes.
+Heat the lard in a heavy iron pan over medium heat.
+Fry the slab until most fat is rendered.
+Take the friedpieces out of the pan.
+Increase the heat to medium-high.
+Fry the shanks until brown on all sides, about 2 minutes per side.
 Transfer the shanks into a casserole.

 Add all prepared vegetables to the pan and sauté until golden, about 8-10 minutes.
 Transfer the veggies to the casserole.
-Add the tomato puree, bone broth and wine to the pan, bring it to boil and cook for about 15 minutes.
+Add the bone broth to the pan, bring it to boil and reduce for about 10 minutes.
 Add the liquid to the casserole.
 Season with herbs and spices.
-Cover the casserole and place it into the oven.
-Cook until the meat is tender, about 3-4 hours.
+Cover the casserole and cook in the oven until the meat is tender, about 3-4 hours.

 Remove the casserole from the oven.
 Take the shanks out and strain the sauce through a fine mesh sieve.

-Boil the sauce until thickened, about 10-15 minutes.
-Season it with salt and pepper.
+Boil the sauce until reduced, about 10-15 minutes.
+Season it with salt and pepper if necessary.
 Spoon it over the shanks.
 Serve with carrot puree.

 350 g carrots, thinly sliced